-2.1 OUT OF SCOPE
+2.1.
+OUT OF SCOPE

-The following issues were out of the scope of the project:
+The following issues are out of the scope of the project:

-- Similarities between colours, including whether a trade mark filed in B&W and/or greyscale is similar to the same trade mark in colour with respect to relative grounds for refusal; - Identity when the earlier trade mark is in colour and the later mark in B&W or greyscale (for identity the common practice focuses exclusively on earlier B&W marks); - · Use for the purpose of acquired distinctiveness; - Colour marks per se; - Infringement issues.
+- Similarities between colours, including whether a trade mark filed in B&W and/or greyscale is similar to the same trade mark in colour with respect to relative grounds for refusal; - Identity when the earlier trade mark is in colour and the later mark in B&W or greyscale (for identity the common practice focuses exclusively on earlier B&W marks); - Use for the purpose of acquired distinctiveness; - Colour marks per se; - Infringement issues.

-3 IMPLEMENTATION
+3. IMPLEMENTATION

-As has been the case with previous common practices, the Common Practice will take effect within three months of the date of publication of this Common Communication.
+The common practice will take effect within 3 months of the date of publication of this common communication.